 After the 2016 September Special Town Meeting, having been approached by a couple cable companies, the Board of Selectmen issued a solicitation for Cable License Applications, in compliance with state and federal law/regulations and concurrently solicited for interested residents and appointed a 5 member Cable Advisory Committee, with 1 alternate.

 Two applications were received from the solicitation (Charter Communications and Comcast).
 The Cable Advisory Committee (CAC) worked diligently to review the submissions meeting on a weekly basis, until they had prepared a recommended Issuing Authority Report, which was adopted by the Board of Selectmen on January 17, 2017.

-Follwing the Issuing Authority Report, a hearing was scheduled and held on March 13th, and continued a few times, until it was closed on April 19th.
+Following the Issuing Authority Report, a hearing was scheduled and held on March 13th, and continued a few times, until it was closed on April 19th.
 After an extensive review by the CAC, including the preparation of a comprehensive recommendation, the Board of Selectmen deliberated and after the close of the public hearing on April 19th, the Board ultimately voted to award a provisional or final license to Charter.
-For additional information, or to keep informed on the process to bring high speed internet to Princeton residents, please visit the CAC’s webpage at http://www.town.princeton.ma.us/Pages/PrincetonMA_Cable/Index.

 Massachusetts Broadband Institute (the MBI) Information:

 For information about the Princeton Broadband Municipal Light Plant, please click here.
-The PBMLP is responsible for the ongoing "make-ready" project.
+The PBMLP is responsible for the completed "make-ready" project.